UCL/research-computing-with-cpp/session10/03exercise2.md

   --description "SSH access from my local IP address"
 ```

-...and to allow inbound connections from our local IP address:
+...and allow inbound connections from our local IP address:

 ``` bash
 # create a rule to allow inbound connections on TCP port 22